eccenca/ontology-pipeline/README.md

 ## How to use

-Go to an existing ontology repository or create a new one.
+Go to an existing git repository with your ontology or simply create a new git repository (e.g. `git init my-ontology`).

 Execute

 ```